-I found out long ago that reading a stock chart does not suit my scientific approach to investing.
+I found out long ago that reading a stock chart does not suit my scientific approach to value investing.
 As I’ve mentioned a time or three, I need numbers, formulas and tangible results.

-For the past 25 years, I’ve been using a system designed to find undervalued growth stocks.
+For the past 29 years, I’ve been using a system designed to find undervalued growth stocks.
 The system uses the PEG ratio and works remarkably well.

-Twenty-five years ago, Standard & Poor’s created the PEG ratio to measure the degree to which a growth stock is undervalued.
+Twenty-nine years ago, Standard & Poor’s created the PEG ratio to measure the degree to which a growth stock is undervalued.
 I use the ratio to find high-quality growth stocks selling at reasonable prices.
 The PEG ratio is calculated by dividing the price to earnings (P/E) ratio by the earnings growth rate.
 The price used in the P/E ratio is the stock’s recent closing price.